kubernetes/enhancements/keps/sig-node/5322-dra-driver-permanent-failure/README.md

 Pods with unfulfillable DRA allocations will stay stuck in a non-erroneous pending state until manual intervention is taken to identify the cause for the lack of progress and ultimately delete and recreate the Pod.
-In the meantime, the kubelet will waste time retrying an operation that is known will fail the same way as it did previously.
+In the meantime, the kubelet will waste time retrying an operation that is known to fail the same way as it did previously.
 Making the permanent nature of the error known as soon as possible allows the quickest path for remediation.